vizdata-f21/project-1-7_up/README.md

   - There will be no external data to be merged in, but in the process, we will expect to perform some amount of data wrangling, e.g., `mutate`, `filter`, `select`, and `pivot`.

-(1-2 paragraphs) Describe what types of plots you are going to make to address your question.
-For each plot, provide a clear explanation as to why this plot (e.g. boxplot, barplot, histogram, etc.) is best for providing the information you are asking about.
-The two plots should be of different types, and at least one of the two plots needs to use either color mapping or facets.

-### Analysis

 (2-3 code blocks, 2 figures, text/code comments as needed) In this section, provide the code that generates your plots.
 Use scale functions